 - Given a sorted integer array, create a height-balanced binary search tree.

 - Given a linked list and two integers, m and n, modify the linked list such that you retain first m nodes, then delete n nodes, then retain m nodes and so on.

 - Differentiate between a process and a thread.

 Off-campus recruitment refers to applying to Microsoft either through their job postings on their website or LinkedIn, or through a referral.

 The recruiters screen the applications and résumés.
-If you’ve been shortlisted, you’ll either be asked to come for the technical interviews or it’ll be taken over the phone if you aren’t in the same city.
+If you’ve been shortlisted, you’ll be asked to attend the technical interviews, or it’ll happen over a phone call if you aren’t in the same city.

 The questions asked in these interviews are along the same lines as those asked in the on-campus recruitment.

 - Design Problem: Design a class for storing events of a calendar, which can repeat every specified number of days (say every week every ten days, etc).
 Write a method to return all the Events between a start and an end date.